 1. You should never use the list in a mass mailing.
 This will not only damage the integrity of the list but will most likely classify your server as spamming and block any future contact efforts.

 2. Before contacting a potential investor, make sure your offering documents are in order and your pitch or presentation is clear and concise.
 The last thing you want to do is waste your time and theirs.
+We offer customers of Family Office preferred pricing on our sister company’s professional prepared private placement memorandums.

 3. Best way to raise capital is through personal relationships founded on trust and confidence.
 Your approach will either begin to build the relationship or break it.